2025-2026 dates

 Confirmation Retreats

-Our Confirmation Retreat Weekends provide a transformative experience with opportunities for adoration, reconciliation, and Sunday Mass, along with engaging activities like large group talks, small group discussions, games, and skits.
+Our Confirmation Retreat Weekends are two-day retreats for youth in 6th- 12th grade preparing for the sacrament of Confirmation.
+They provide a transformative experience with opportunities for adoration, reconciliation, and Sunday Mass, along with engaging activities like large group talks, small group discussions, games, and engaging activities.
 With attendees from all over the Archdiocese and neighboring dioceses, each weekend brings together 80-85 teens for an unforgettable spiritual journey.

-If you'd like to reserve space for your parish group, please contact our Local Outreach Coordinator at crw@netusa.org
+If you'd like to reserve space for your parish group (15 or more people), please contact our Local Outreach Coordinator at crw@netusa.org.

 Confirmation Retreat FAQs